 World Boxing Council President Mauricio Sulaiman has reacted to the sad news that British boxer Lee Noble’s cancer is now terminal.

-Following a gruelling fight over the past five years, the 31 year-old faces the hardest challenge of his life after doctors gave him a bleak diagnosis.
+Following a grueling fight over the past five years, the 31-year-old faces the hardest challenge of his life after doctors gave him a bleak diagnosis.

-Explaining the latest news, Noble said the following on Monday: “After seeing my doctor today we’ve finally been told the news me and my family were dreading.
-The cancer has returned in my brain and bone marrow.
+Explaining the latest news, Noble said the following on Monday: “After seeing my doctor today, we’ve finally been told the news my family and I were dreading.
+Cancer has returned to my brain and bone marrow.
 The cancer is (also) terminal.

 “I won’t stop fighting till my final breath.
-Thanks for everyone’s support, especially my fiancée an family,” he added.
+Thanks for everyone’s support, especially my fiancée and family,” he added.